Dangerous Goods Policy

 Frequently Asked Questions (FAQ)

-Where can I obtain a Safety Data Sheet (SDS) if my product is homemade?
+Where can I find more information about obtaining a Safety Data Sheet (SDS)?

 Where can I get the dangerous goods (HAZMAT) label for my shipments?

-Sellers using Ship by TikTok (4PL) or Ship by Seller (3PL) can purchase HAZMAT labels online or in person from e-commerce marketplaces, industrial supply stores, or HAZMAT shipping suppliers.
+Sellers using TikTok Shipping or Sellering Shipping can purchase HAZMAT labels online or in person from e-commerce marketplaces, industrial supply stores, or HAZMAT shipping suppliers.

 For products that TikTok Shop (TTS) identifies as HAZMAT, 4PL sellers will receive a notification along with the correct label to print and apply to their shipment if needed.